Bend time, stretch it, repeat it—be the time lord.

 In modes 3-4, there is some mild attenuation of high and low frequencies, and the CHARACTER knob adds modulation depth to simulate the warble in an old tape unit.

 The Reverse mode has up to a 1s of delay time, and it really shines when you're playing lines up with the blinking LED.

 Inertia mode adds cascading octave repeats, while also warping the delay time.
 It can add a shimmery pad sound behind arpeggiated chords, or be used to create very rhythmic riffs.
 This effect really brings the wow factor.

 Reactor has arpeggiated repeats (Oct up, 5th up, unison).
-The character knob blends the 2nd repeat between 5th up (max) or another octave up (min).
+The character knob blends the 2nd repeat between the 5th up (max) or another octave up (min).
 This is useful since with some songs/riffs, the 5th up will jumble the chord progression.
-The TAP switch sets the 2nd repeat to octave up, so you can hold it momentarily just for that problematic chord, then release to return to the 5th up.
+The TAP switch sets the 2nd repeat to octave up, so you can hold it momentarily just for that problematic chord, then release it to return to the 5th up.